Possessor/possessor/README.md

 `docker-compose up -d`

+Then, do installation of Node items with this:

+`npm install`

 Then, you can surf to the application at [http://127.0.0.1:10080](http://127.0.0.1:10080)

 If you want, you can add `127.0.0.1 possessor.test` to your `/etc/hosts` file - or configure DNSMasq for this.

+### On Going Development

+For front end development, watch your code:

+`npm run watch`

 ### Helpful Tips